 Vested Interests: None

 Margo Okazawa-Rey is the regional representative of PeaceWomen Across the Globe in the USA.
 She is one of the co-founders of the International Women's Network Against Militarism.
-The network is opposed to militarism and, in particular, to the presence and impact of US military bases and operations in East Asia and the Pacific.
-Her main areas of research and activity since 1994 are militarism, armed conflict and violence against women.
-She is involved with feminist activists in East and Southeast Asia, in English-speaking West Africa and Palestine.
-She is also a feminist scientific consultant at the Women's Center for Legal Assistance and Counselling in Ramallah.
-Margo Okazawa-Rey is also a member of the International Advisory Board of Du Re Bang - My Sisters Place - Uijongbu South Korea and the Board of Highlander Research and Education Center of New Market, TN, USA.
-She is currently a professor at the School of Leadership Studies at the Fielding Graduate University and Professor Emerita at San Francisco State University.
+The IWNAM educates about and campaigns against militarism and, in particular, the presence and impacts of US military bases and operations in East Asia and the Pacific.
+Her main areas of research and activism since 1994 are militarism, armed conflict, and violence against women, understood intersectionally.
+She is involved with feminist activists in East and Southeast Asia, in English-speaking West Africa, and Palestine.
+She is a member of the International Advisory Board of Durebang - My Sisters Place – Uijongbu, South Korea, and the board of the Highlander Research and Education Center of New Market, TN, USA.
+She is the Barbara Lee Distinguished Chair in Women’s Leadership and Professor of Race, Gender, and Sexuality Studies and of Public Policy at Mills College, Oakland, CA, USA, and Professor Emerita at San Francisco State University.
+She was also the Feminist Research Consultant at the Women's Centre for Legal Aid and Counselling in Ramallah, Palestine.
 Margo Okazawa-Rey has been a member of the International Board of PeaceWomen Across the Globe since 2003.

-Vested Interests: Co-Chair, Board of Directors, Highlander Research and Education Center New Market Tennessee, USA; Member, Board of Directors, Association for Women's Rights in Development (AWID) Toronto, Mexico City, Cape Town.
+Vested interests: Co-Chair, Board of Directors, Highlander Research and Education Center New Market Tennessee, USA; Member, Board of Directors, Association for Women's Rights in Development (AWID) Washington, DC, Toronto, Mexico City, Cape Town.